nipunbatra/es335-24-fall-assignment-1/README.md

     * Train a decision tree model using the features obtained by TSFEL.
 Report the accuracy, precision, recall and confusion matrix of the model.
     * Train a decision tree model using the features provided in the dataset.
 Report the accuracy, precision, recall and confusion matrix of the model.
     * Compare the results of the three models.
 Which model do you think is better?
-2. Train Decision Tree with varrying depths (2-8) using all above 3 methods.
+2. Train Decision Tree with varying depths (2-8) using all above 3 methods.
 Plot the accuracy of the model on test data vs the depth of the tree. **[1 marks]**
 3. Are there any participants/ activitivies where the Model performace is bad?
 If Yes, Why? **[0.5 mark]**

 ## Task 3 : Prompt Engineering for Large Language Models (LLMs) [4 marks]